![]() |

 |

-2025 Virtual Trainee Summer Meeting The Ohio Valley Chapter of the Society of Toxicology will host its 2025 Trainee Summer Meeting as a half-day virtual conference on Friday, July 25, 2025 from 9:00 AM–2:00 PM EDT.
+OVSOT Trainee Summer Meeting 2026 The Ohio Valley Chapter of the Society of Toxicology will host its 2026 Trainee Summer Meeting as a half-day virtual conference on Friday, July 24, 2026 from 9:00 AM–2:00 PM EDT.
 This meeting offers trainees a venue to present research to their peers, practice fielding questions, and network with peers in the region.
-We are pleased to announce the Keynote Speaker for the 2025 OVSOT Virtual Trainee Summer Meeting is:
+We are pleased to announce the Keynote Speaker for the 2026 OVSOT Virtual Trainee Summer Meeting is:

 This virtual meeting will be hosted on Zoom.
 A reminder will be sent with attendee link and call-in information in advance of the scheduled meeting.
 Submit An Abstract for the Meeting All high school, undergraduate, graduate, professional student, and postdoctoral researchers studying toxicology and tox-related fields are welcome to participate and are encouraged to submit abstracts.
 With abstract submission, select if you would like to present a platform presentation (10–15 min) or a 3-minute speed-talk.
 Awards will be given to the top presenters in each category.
 Judging will be based on the written abstract, visual presentation, and oral presentation.
-Submit written abstracts via the form below to Samuel Vielee with the subject line “OVSOT Summer Meeting abstract submission.”
+Submit written abstracts via the form below to Evangeline Schott with the subject line “OVSOT Summer Meeting abstract submission.”
 See abstract submission guidelines below.
-Please submit your written abstract by 11:59 PM EDT on Monday, June 30, 2025.
+Please submit your written abstract by 11:59 PM EDT on Monday, June 22, 2026.
 IMPORTANT NOTE: All trainees who want to be considered for a presentation (platform or 3-minute speed talk) MUST submit a final written abstract for consideration.
-Presenters will be notified by July 7, 2025 of their selection.
+Presenters will be notified by July 6, 2026 of their selection.
 Important Dates

 Abstract Guidelines Abstracts describing the results of experimental studies must answer two questions (“What was done?” and “What was found?”) and must contain the following: